alexpnt/alexpnt.github.io/site/source/_posts/docker-cleanup.md

 }
 ```

 The above configuration archives and compress the logs when they reach a size of 50M.
-This rotations is performed daily and after 10 archived logs, the oldest one is removed.
+This rotation is performed daily and after 10 archived logs, the oldest one is removed.

 It is important to be aware of the disk space consumed by docker and perform some cleaning tasks once in a while or we might end up with some space issues.
+Docker also offers a great [documentation](https://docs.docker.com/) where we can further inspect its options.